websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/configuring-persistent-file-storage-volumes.md

 ## Sharing Volumes Between Different Services

 Volumes are shared between all instances within a single service, but only volumes in `Deployment` type services may be shared with other services in the same environment using NFS.
-Volumes shared in this way are persisted even if the services are deleted, because they will be stored in NFS.

 To share a volume: